-It took impressive skills of analysis and attention to detail to winnow down a universe of 50 slaves to a pool of only 18 possible candidates.
-While her intent was to uncover the hidden history of a particular work of art, she also uncovers the hidden history of individual slaves of the artist.
+It took impressive skills of analysis and attention to detail to find the right John Rose and winnow down a universe of 50 slaves to a pool of 18 possible identities for the enslaved people shown in the painting.
+While her intent was to uncover the hidden history of a particular work of art, she also uncovers the hidden history of enslaved people owned by the artist.

 Read the fascinating story of how to unravel an art history mystery in The Old Plantation: The Artist Revealed by Susan P. Shames Colonial Williamsburg Foundation, 2010.
 The book is available in the BDC Research Room as well as from the Local History sections.